Back to top

 The end of oil: a turning point for the automotive system?

-Saudi Arabia is home to 36 million people and has an area of 2.1 million km2, making it four times the size of France.
-The landscape is dominated by deserts and semi-arid terrain, and only 2% of the land is classed as arable.
-Summer temperatures can soar to 50°C, and extreme heatwaves are predicted to become even hotter and last even longer in the future.
-As the world’s third-largest oil producer, after the United States and Russia, Saudi Arabia’s economy rests on its oil revenue.
-This abundance of black gold, together with the country’s harsh climate, has shaped its modes of transportation.
-Domestic air travel is among the highest in the world, with 52 million passengers in 2023.
-Significant investments in its airports and an expansion in low-cost airlines led to a 9% increase in domestic passengers and a 46% rise in international passengers in 2023.
+Saudi Arabia, home to 36 million people, spans 2.1 million km2—four times the size of France.
+The landscape is dominated by deserts and semi-arid terrain, with only 2% of the land classified as arable.
+Summer temperatures can soar to 50°C, and extreme heatwaves are predicted to become hotter and more prolonged in the future.
+As the world’s third-largest oil producer, after the United States and Russia, Saudi Arabia’s economy is deeply rooted in oil revenue.
+The abundance of oil, combined with the country’s harsh climate, has profoundly shaped its modes of transportation.
+Domestic aviation is one of the busiest in the world, recording 52 million passengers in 2023.
+Significant investments in modernizing airports and expanding low-cost airlines have led to a 9% increase in domestic passengers and a 46% rise in international passengers in 2023.
 These developments align with Saudi Arabia’s strategic goal of becoming a regional and global aviation hub.
 Covering 80% of the Arabian Peninsula, Saudi Arabia is also connected by an extensive road network of 200,000 km, including 5,000 km of motorways.
 In some areas, speed limits have recently been raised from 120 km/h to 140 km/h.
-Here the car is king (Menoret, 2014), a status bolstered by dispersed population centers, geographical challenges, and readily available, subsidized, low-cost fuel.
+The car remains the dominant mode of transportation (Menoret, 2014), a status bolstered by the dispersed population centers, geographical challenges, and the availability of subsidized, low-cost fuel.
 Urban development has followed an American-style model characterized by car dependency, significant urban sprawl, and the absence of reliable public transportation.
-Vehicles with off-road capabilities, suited to desert leisure activities, and equipped with robust air conditioning systems are particularly popular.
+Vehicles with off-road capabilities, suited for desert leisure activities, and equipped with robust air conditioning systems are particularly favored.
 6 passion voiture.png Fig 6.
 Car cult in the streets of Riyadh.
 Aniss Mezoued, 2024.
-The mobility system in Saudi Arabia is evolving alongside broader social and economic changes.
-Efforts to prepare for a post-oil economy by creating a "modern" economic framework include reducing subsidies and introducing value-added taxes (VAT).
-As a result, fuel prices have been rising since 2018, as has the cost of certain vehicles.
-These economic shifts, combined with profound societal changes and significant investments in public transport, public spaces, and infrastructure projects, are driving radical changes in the travel behaviors and lifestyles of Saudi men and women.
+The mobility system in Saudi Arabia is evolving alongside broader changes in society and the economy.
+Efforts to prepare for a post-oil economy by creating a "modern" economic framework include reducing subsidies and introducing value-added taxes.
+As a result, fuel prices have been rising since 2018, along with the cost of certain vehicles.
+These economic shifts, combined with profound societal changes and significant investments in public transport, public spaces, and various infrastructure projects, are driving radical changes in the travel behaviors and lifestyles of Saudi men and women.

 Saudi Arabia in figures